-- ☐ Press the on/off button to power on the remote. - Press the corresponding button of the slideout you want to operate. - ☐ Press and hold the (extend/retract) arrow button to move the room in or out. - Press the on/off button once more to power off the remote.
+Press the on/off button to power on the remote. П Press the corresponding button of the slideout you want

+- Press the corresponding button of the slideout you want to operate. - Press the on/off button once more to power off the remote.